My approach

 A bit about me

-I am personally committed to my own ongoing development as a human being and the understanding I have of myself, in the hope of bettering the service to my clients.
-I take part in ongoing professional development in the form of CPD training, supervision, peer supervision, reading, personal therapy both group and individual.
+I am personally committed to my own ongoing development as a human being and the understanding I have of myself, in the hope of bettering my offering to the people I serve.

-Other personal interests of mine span into philosophy, the arts, music and dance, having formerly worked in the creative industries, managing large and diverse collectives of people.
-I have experience of working sensitively to cultural, religious, ethnic and physical intersections of a persons identity.
-I bring my experience of arts and diversity in to my practice as a therapist.
+I live by the sea with my partner and enjoy getting out on long cycles, feeling connected to nature and eating delicious food.
+Passions include dancing, music, the arts, philosophy, politics, and health and wellbeing.
+My former career was spent working in the creative industries.
+I have experience of working sensitively to cultural, religious, ethnic and physical intersections of a persons identity, and I bring my experience of arts and diversity in to my practice as a therapist.

 “Life is not a problem to be solved, but a mystery to be lived.”